amitsk00/gcp-sec-engg/docs/compliance.md

 ## GDPR

-* PII data protection in Europe (data stored in EU)
+* PII data protection in Europe (data stored in EU) - addresses data protection and privacy in the EU
+  * It does apply to other countries doing business with EU entities and is very strict
 * world-class levels of visibility and control over their data through our services
 * Regulates how businesses can collect, use, and store personal data
 * Builds upon current documentation and reporting requirements to increase accountability